rburkhead/RPiDayActivity/README.md

 		print "Nice to meet you ” + userName “!”
 	```
 6. Task: Using a loop ask the user to enter their name repeatedly, but sound the alarm everytime they enter their name.
 **NOTE** The speaker needs to be on and plugged into the Raspberry Pi.
+Make sure the volume is up!

 	```python
 	while (True):